fdovila/The_Avila_Conjecture/readme.md

 In this paper, we introduce the **Avila-Conjecture**, proposing that quantum entanglement between particles across the event horizon enables information about the black hole's interior to be indirectly reflected in the properties of particles outside the black hole.
 This conjecture aims to reconcile the principles of QM and GR by demonstrating that information is not destroyed but rather encoded in quantum correlations accessible from outside the event horizon.

 Furthermore, we explore the quantum gravity implications of the Avila-Conjecture, connecting it to established frameworks such as loop quantum gravity and causal dynamical triangulations, thereby providing a more comprehensive understanding of spacetime and information in extreme gravitational scenarios.
-We also discuss potential experimental tests and observations that could support or refute the conjecture.
+We discuss potential experimental tests and observations that could support or refute the conjecture and address how it preserves causality and fundamental physical laws.

 ---